shaolang/fan-fiction/README.md

 version 2.15.8 works well.

 Set `:target` as `:npm-module` in the `shadow-cljs.edn` and list the stories' namespaces under `:entries`.
+Alternatively, specify the stories' namespace (regexp) pattern using `:ns-regexp`.
 Refer to [shadow-cljs.edn](./shadow-cljs.edn) for an example.

 ## License